mozilla/pontoon/docs/admin/deployment.rst

 ``ADMIN_NAME``
    Optional.
 Name for the ``ADMINS`` setting.

+``DISABLE_COLLECTSTATIC``
+   Disables running ``./manage.py collectstatic`` during the build.
+Should be set to ``1``.

+   Heroku's Python buildpack has a bug that causes issues when running node binaries during the compile step of the buildpack.
+To get around this, we run the command in our post-compile step (see ``bin/post_compile``) when the issue doesn't occur.

 ``DJANGO_DEBUG``
    Controls ``DEBUG`` mode for the site.
 Should be set to `False` in production.